Nihal-15/FormRecognizer_OpenAI/README.md

 If you would like to add a larger knowledge base to your solution you will need to embedd it and add it and we recommend using approach in this repository: https://github.com/ruoccofabrizio/azure-open-ai-embeddings-qna/

+Our document is a scan of a document with multiple tables so is first 'cracked' by form recognizer (layout model) and then the result is formatted, cleaned and passed to OpenAI as prompt context.

 There is no UI for now.

 For it to work you will need several resources and preparartion: